AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 >[!IMPORTANT]
 >
 >Any use cases and match keys that you select at the organization level will then trickle down to the project level in the collaboration between advertisers and publishers.
-At the project level, you are able to remove use cases and match keys, but not add any additional ones that were not selected at the organization level in this screen.
+At the project level, you are able to remove use cases and match keys, but you are not able to add any additional ones that were not selected at the organization level in this screen.

 ![Setup page](/help/assets/setup/manage-organization/my-organization.png)